Meet Rebecca

 About Rebecca

 Rebecca has over 20 years of experience teaching private voice lessons.
 She currently teaches music at Marshpoint Elementary School, and previously taught at Andrea B. Williams Elementary School.
-She has also served as a choral conductor and guest clinician for choirs of all ages, including The Savannah Children’s Choir, Lancaster Youth Chorale, Calvary Children’s Choir, the Unitarian Universalist Choir, and GMEA District One Honor Chorus.
-A dedicated educator, Rebecca is also a regular guest teacher at the Stetson University Young Singers summer camp, where she inspires young choristers.
+She has also served as a choral conductor and guest clinician for choirs of all ages, including The Savannah Children’s Choir, Lancaster Youth Chorale, Calvary Children’s Choir, the Unitarian Universalist Choir, and is a two-time GMEA District One Honor Chorus Clinician.
+Rebecca is also a regular guest teacher at the Stetson University Young Singers summer camp, where she inspires young choristers.
+She is honored to be a voice coach for the Savannah Philharmonic Chorus.

 Rebecca holds a Bachelor of Music in Voice Performance from Oberlin Conservatory and a Master of Music in Voice Performance from Georgia Southern University.
 She and Dan are proud parents to Gwendolyn, Oliver, and Patty Grace—three wonderful singers and extraordinary human beings.
 The family are active members of The Unitarian Universalist Church of Savannah.